|DURATION: 5 days

 Hiking time: hiking time only is mentioned on each day (not including stops for pictures, picnics, breaks etc.!); these are based on an average hiker’s speed of 4-5km/hr on flat terrain, additional 30min for each 300m elevation gain, and a backpack weighing not more than 10-15% of your body weight.
 Still, this varies a lot on the terrain, the group size and the hiking experience of each client within the group.

-Price: 420 € per person in twin/dbl room
+– 440 € per person in twin/dbl room in a group of 4-8 persons

 Single room supplement: 60 € (obligatory for all individual clients)